-BSAD440: Strategic Management (3 cr hrs) This course provides a synthesis of major business administration disciplines.
-It is recommended that this be the last course taken in the business administration core curriculum required to develop a portfolio project that demonstrates their knowledge, skills, and abilities in their major discipline.
+BSAD440: Strategic Management

+This course provides a synthesis of major business administration disciplines.
+It is recommended that this be the last course taken in the business administration core curriculum.

+This course is for accounting, business administration, and healthcare administration majors.
+Learners will be required to develop a portfolio project that demonstrates their knowledge, skills, and abilities in their major discipline.
 Particular attention will be given to the presentation of evidence and artifacts from their major courses as well as recent research relevant to their specific program outcomes.
 The purpose of the final portfolio project is to document learner achievement and to ensure learning outcomes are met.